 We’ve compiled all the trailers below:

-Detroit: Become Human - Things We’d Like to See
+Detroit: Become Human – Things we’d like to see

-Gameplay that is more than just quick-time events
+Gameplay that’s goes beyond just quick-time events

 It’s safe to say that Heavy Rain and Beyond: Two Souls relied far more on their narrative than gameplay.
-The formula of both games relied on simple exploration, high-octane set pieces and a continuous sequence of quick-time events.
+The formula of both games depended on simple exploration, high-octane set pieces and a continuous sequence of quick-time events.
 This worked well when exploring small environments and interacting with important objects, but rarely made the world itself feel alive.
 Detroit: Become Human should expand each character’s sense of freedom with meaningful gameplay mechanics that don’t result in immediate permadeath.

 Two distinct play-styles